Anvibharadwaj/ethintermediate1st/README.md

-# Create Smart Contract using error handling functions.
+# Create Smart Contract Using Error Handling Functions.

 This Solidity program is a simple "Error Handling" program that demonstrates the basic syntax and functionality of the Solidity programming language.
 The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a 4 functions one constructor and 2 state variables.
-The role of 1st function is one has to add an amount to the cart's balance, and provided the amount is greater than 700.
+The contract contains 4 functions, one constructor and 2 state variables.
+The role of 1st function is,one has to add an amount to the cart's balance, and provided the amount is greater than 700 to get discount.
-Role of 2nd function allows the owner to reduce the balance by a specified amount, given certain conditions by using require function.
+2nd function allows the owner to reduce the balance by a specified amount, given certain conditions by using require function.
 Usingassert returns the current balance and checks for a critical invariant. by using last function that includes revert with sepicific if condition owner can change the address and give access to new owner.
 This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.